supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-06-loyalty-revolution.md

 ## Guest Introduction (John)

-“Today we’re joined by Tyler Jacobs, Director of Digital Transformation at Morey’s Piers.
-Tyler started at Morey's  years ago under Tim's mentorship during Tim's time there.
-What made Tyler special wasn't just that he was eager to learn – it was that he asked the right questions and then actually went and found the answers.

-"Today we're joined by Tyler Jacobs from Morey's Piers, and Tyler represents something pretty unique in our industry.
-He's what happens when an intern grows up to become the person leadership calls when they need to figure out how to actually make things work.
+"Today we're joined by Tyler Jacobs from Morey's Piers, and Tyler here represents something pretty cool in our industry.
+He's what happens when someone grows up in operations and becomes the person leadership calls when they need to figure out how to actually make things work.

-Tyler started at Morey's as an intern years ago under Tim's mentorship during Tim's time there.
-What made Tyler special wasn't just that he was eager to learn – it was that he asked the right questions and then actually went and found the answers.

-Fast forward to today, and Tyler and Tim still talk almost daily.
-Not because they have to, but because they've become each other's operational reality check.
-When Tim's working through a challenge at RocketRez, he calls Tyler.
-When Morey's is tackling something new, Tyler calls Tim.

-And that's exactly what happened with their new Fam Club loyalty program, which just launched this summer.
-Tyler and Tim essentially co-designed this thing together – a points-based system that had to integrate multiple disconnected systems, deliver real-time messaging, and somehow do it all with a three-person team where one of them – Tyler – freely admits he can't write a line of code.
+Tyler and his team just launched Morey's new Fam Club loyalty program this summer – a points-based system that had to integrate multiple disconnected systems, deliver real-time messaging, and somehow do it all with a three-person team where one of them – Tyler – freely admits he can't write a line of code.

 What makes this story fascinating for our audience is that Morey's has a long-standing 'no discount' culture.
 They've never believed in devaluing their product.
 But they knew they needed a way to extend strategic offers, drive retention, and get guests to do 'one more thing' – ride one more ride, eat one more meal, visit one more time.

 The result is a loyalty program that sends you a targeted message by the time you get off a ride, offering you something specific at the stand right at the exit.
 That's the kind of real-time, behavior-driven marketing that most attractions dream about but few actually execute.
+I'm excited to dive into how Tyler and the Morey's team pulled this off.

 Tyler, welcome to Signal."